 Device performance & health,

-IMO, you don’t need any 3rd party Antivirus, Windows Defender does it all and no one understands the OS like Microsoft.
-I still think that you should install Malwarebytes anti malware (MBAM) and run it on a regular basis, as a “belt n braces” approach to confirm Defender is doing it’s job but in my experience Defender is doing a Stirling job.
+IMO, you don’t need any 3rd party Antivirus, Windows Security does it all and no one understands the OS like Microsoft.
+I still think that you should install Malwarebytes anti malware (MBAM) and run it on a regular basis, as a “belt n braces” approach to confirm Windows Security is doing it’s job but in my experience Windows Security is doing a Stirling job.

 Update Aug 2016